Cougar-attack victim S.J. Brooks was leader for inclusivity in bike community

 A GoFundMe page to assist with Sederbaum’s medical expenses has also been established.

-Beyond Brooks’ critical work for social change, Brooks is remembered as a kind and fun-loving person.
+Beyond Brooks’ critical work for social change, they are remembered as a kind and fun-loving person.
 Staff from Seattle’s G&O Family Cyclery, where Brooks worked, wrote on Twitter that Brooks was “strong, smart, kind and generous.
 And funny as hell.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.